KKBOX/spark-deployer/README.md

 ```
 * The ami should be HVM EBS-Backed with Java 7 installed, you may pick one from [Amazon Linux AMI](http://aws.amazon.com/amazon-linux-ami/#Amazon_Linux_AMI_IDs) or build one by yourself.
 * Currently tested instance types are `t2.medium`, `m3.medium`, and `c4.xlarge`.
 All the M3, C4, and C3 types should work, please report an issue if you encountered a problem.
+* The `disk-size` unit is in GB.
+It resets the size of root partition, which is used by both OS and Spark.
 * More information about `spark-tgz-url`:
   * You may find one URL from Spark's website or host one by yourself.
   * You may choose an older version of Spark or different version of Hadoop, but it's not tested, use at your own risk.